JensLiebehenschel/ShortPythonIntro/src/en/input-and-output.md

 For those, who are interested, here is the <a href="https://docs.python.org/3/library/functions.html" target="_blank">Python Referenz</a>, with information regarding built-in Python functions such as <code>input()</code>.

-Alternatively you can just search for it on the web with a search engine of your choice.
+Alternatively, you can just search for it on the web with a search engine of your choice.